Tre5et/dynview/commands.md

   - `player [name] move` the specified player moves
   - `timeout [ticks]` the specified time in ticks has passed

-### Unlocking
+## Unlock

+`/adaptiveview unlock` allows you to unlock the View and Simulation Distance.

-- `unlock all` clears all lock, that don't have a condition for automatic unlocking
+- `all` clears all lock, that don't have a condition for automatic unlocking
-- `unlock view` clears all View Distance locks, that don't have a condition for automatic unlocking
+- `view` clears all View Distance locks, that don't have a condition for automatic unlocking
-- `unlock simulation` clears all Simulation Distance locks, that don't have a condition for automatic unlocking
+- `simulation` clears all Simulation Distance locks, that don't have a condition for automatic unlocking

 - `[unlock] clear` also clears the locks, that have a condition for automatic unlocking